Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Additive combinatorics

-Lastly, we briefly discuss set addition in continuous setting.
+Lastly, we briefly discuss set addition in the continuous setting.
 We let $\lambda_X$ denote the Lebesgue measure on the space $X$, where $X$ is either $\RR^d$ or $\RR^d/\ZZ^d$ for some $d \in \NN$.
 When there is no risk of confusion, we write $\lambda$ in place of $\lambda_X$.
 The following theorem is due to Macbeath \cite{Macbeath-1953} and was later generalised to arbitrary compact groups by Kemperman \cite{Kemperman-1964}, see also \cite[Ex.{} 5.1.12]{TaoVu-book}.
+For further discussion, we also refer to \cite{Bilu-2012}.

 \begin{theorem} Let $A,B \subset \RR^d/\ZZ^d$ be open.
 Then $\lambda(A+B) \geq \min\bra{\lambda(A)+\lambda(B),1}$. \end{theorem}